hazem2410/SEPNET/README.md

 * To compile from your shell or cmd command: g++ -I C:/Eigen ERGMGithub.cpp -o ERGM.

-* Then, simply execute ERGM.exe file.
+* Then, simply execute as follows: ERGM.exe

 # 2. Initialisation of parameters